ology/Python-Music-CreatingRhythms/README.md

 That is, it converts binary sequences of the form `110100` into a set of intervals of the form `[1,2,3]`.

-This basically is the number of zeros following a one.

 ### cfcv
 This method calculates the continued fraction convergent given a set of terms.
 It is used to find the best rational approximations to real numbers by using their continued fraction expansions.